Laboratory analysis and determination of cadmium

 In the medical industry: Phthalates can be used in plastic medical devices such as catheters and blood bags.
 Phthalate testing can help to ensure that devices do not contain harmful levels of these chemicals.

-Clément BOENARD Head of Analysis Department
+Clément BOENARD Head of Inorganic Chemistry Department

 Ask for your quote